Useful Links

 • In Reception, specific teaching opportunities are used to introduce elements of PSHE.

-• In Years 1-6, teachers plan lessons based on the PSHE Association scheme.
+• In Years 1-6, teachers plan lessons based on the PSHE Association scheme using a range of resources.
+NSPCC Talk PANTS resources are used as part of the Relationships curriculum in each year group.

 • Each unit is based around an overarching question, linked to one of three core themes: Health and Wellbeing, Relationships, Living in the Wider World.